redolentstoic/redolentstoic.github.io/_posts/2018-5-31-Does-your-multiprocessor-really-need-a-CAS?.md

 }
 {% endhighlight %}

-The idea of using a global lock to transform a sequential algorithm to a concurrent one has the advantages that it is easy to implement such an algorithm and verify correct.
+The approach of using a global lock to transform a sequential algorithm to a concurrent one has the advantages that it is easy to implement such an algorithm and verify it is correct.
 Howerver it has some notable drawbacks.
-One issue with such an implementation is that it does not scale: as we increase the number of threads threads will contend on the global lock.
+One issue with such an implementation is that it does not scale: as we increase the number of threads, threads will contend more on this global lock.
-Another issue related to performance is the following: What if a thread that holds the lock suddenly stops executing before performing the unlock?
+Another issue related to performance is the following: What if a thread that holds the lock suddenly stops executing?
+In such a case, other threads will not be able to perform any operations either since the lock is held by a stopped thread.
 Such a scenario is quite likely to occur in practice.
 For instance, a thread might stop executing for a period of time if it gets preempted by the OS, or the thread could slow down due to a page fault, a cache miss, etc. Even worse the thread might simply crash while holding the lock.
-To be honest if a thread crashes, the whole process will crash as well.
-But it could be that instead of threads we have processes that are sharing memory where the concurrent counter resides.
+To be frank if a thread crashes, the whole process will crash as well.
+But it could be that instead of threads we have processes that are sharing memory.
 In such a scenario, it could be that one process fails while holding the lock, while all the other processes are stuck forever waiting for the lock to be freed, even though this will never happen.
 For this reason, algorithms that use locks are also called _blocking_ algorithms since the delay of one thread has the potential of impeding the progress of other threads.
 Naturally, any algorithm that uses locks in some way will be a blocking algorithm.

 ### Wait-freedom
 Algorithms that a delay of one thread cannot impede the progress of other threads are called _non-blocking algorithms_.
-Such algorithms have the nice property that even if a thread crashes or slows-down, other threads can progress.
+Such algorithms have the nice property that even if a thread crashes or slows-down, other threads can progress (i.e., do not block).
 Since, we cannot use locks to implement non-blocking algorithms what can we use instead?
 We can use synchronization primitives such as compare-and-swap, fetch-and-add, etc.
 For instance, to implement a non-blocking concurrent counter, we can simply use fetch-and-add as follows: